PM Lee, DPM Wong did not disclose Iswaran’s arrest as it is CPIB’s call to make: PMO

 SINGAPORE – Prime Minister Lee Hsien Loong and Deputy Prime Minister Lawrence Wong did not disclose Transport Minister S. Iswaran’s arrest when they spoke about the Corrupt Practices Investigation Bureau’s (CPIB) probe on July 12 as revealing such information is CPIB’s decision to make.

-The Prime Minister’s Office (PMO) said on Thursday that it is usually the CPIB that releases information on people that have been arrested in connection with its investigations, not the ministers.
+The Prime Minister’s Office (PMO) said on Thursday that it is usually the CPIB that releases information on people who have been arrested in connection with its investigations, not ministers.

 The PMO revealed this in its statement that online blog Political Sophistry has been asked to put up a correction notice, under the law against fake news, on its article about the CPIB’s investigation into Mr Iswaran.